APinzone-Pursuit/markdown-lesson/readme.md

 #### **Getting ready on your local machine**
-Before creating a remote repository on GitHub, you'll need a local repository with at least a single commit.
+Before creating a remote repository on GitHub, you will need a local repository with at least a single commit.
 That means you'll need to:

 * Create a new directory with at least one file.
 * Initialize that directory as a git repository with `git init`.